 Brucellosis is a bacterial disease that is transmitted to humans primarily from cattle, hogs, and goats; it can also be transmitted from sheep, camel, buffalo, yak, reindeer, caribou, dogs, and rats.
 Transmission occurs by consuming unpasteurized dairy products or through contact with infected meat or animals.
 The organisms infect humans through the skin or mucous membranes or through the respiratory tract.
 In travelers, the most common mechanism of acquisition is through eating or drinking unpasteurized dairy products, especially fresh goat cheese and other goat products.
 Meat products are only occasionally responsible for transmission of brucellosis.
 There is no clear seasonal pattern in the transmission of brucellosis.

 Brucellosis occurs worldwide.
-The most endemic areas are the Mediterranean basin (especially Spain, Portugal, and Greece), the Arabian Gulf area, parts of Mexico and Central and South America (especially Peru), and the Indian subcontinent.
+The most endemic areas are the Mediterranean basin (especially Spain, Portugal, and Greece), the Arabian Gulf area, parts of Mexico and Central and South America (especially Peru), and South Asia.
 An increasing number of cases are being reported from western Asia and parts of Africa.
 In the U.S., most cases occur in California, Florida, Texas, and Virginia, and many are associated with ingestion of unpasteurized goat milk products from Mexico.
 Other cases among U.S. travelers are acquired in the Mediterranean countries and, less commonly, in the Arabic countries.

 Risk factors for travelers include eating meals prepared with undercooked or unpasteurized products from infected animals or close contact with the animals or their tissues.
 Hunters can also become exposed.
 HIV-positive persons with very low CD4 cell counts may be at a higher risk for severe forms of brucellosis.